ELSady/Clustering-Airflight-Customer-Segmentation-and-Analysis/README.md

 ### Dataset Inspection
 * Dataset inspection suggests that there are a handful of missing values for a certain features.
 With Work Province and City having the most numbers of missing values, almost 6 percent of missing data out of total.
-* Aside from missing values aswell, there are abnormal value, in which certain values contains unnecessary symbol, also in work city / province features.
-We will consider this as also a missing values.
+* Aside from missing values as well, there are abnormal values in which certain values contains unnecessary symbol, also in work city / province features.
+We will consider this as missing values.

 ### Data Cleaning
 * The step begins by first, cleaning the missing values.
 For categorical features, we can simply use siple imputer with `most-frequent` as the method.
 This will allow the missing values to e replaced by a values in which are most frequently occuring in that specific features.
-* Whilst for numerical ones, we can use also simple imputer however `median` willbe the method we used to replaced missing values.
+* Whilst for numerical ones, we can use also simple imputer however `median` will be the method we used to replaced missing values.
 * Lastly for abnormal values, we are limited to only dropping the entire row.
 * Cross checking missing values.